nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 - publicdata.txt # link to the data
 - QRCode.png # access to the data
 - collectionIncluded.txt # collection references
+- short illumina reads data of the hybrids ScerxSpar OS162 and OS2389
 ```

 ## SOFTWARE